Khrima: You know very well that by the definition of hit points that I haven't yet had enough.

 - Super Mario Bros.
 2 had a Life Meter where the characters could only take 2 hits, but finding mushrooms extended the life meter by one point, up to a maximum of 4 units of health (the GBA port extends the limit to 5 hits).

-- The 3D Mario platforming games like Super Mario 64 and Video Game Super Mario Sunshine have a traditional Life Meter that allow Mario to take a certain amount of hits before losing a life and health lost depends on the enemy or hazard.
+- The 3D Mario platforming games like Super Mario 64 and Super Mario Sunshine have a traditional Life Meter that allow Mario to take a certain amount of hits before losing a life and health lost depends on the enemy or hazard.
 Super Mario Galaxy uses a more simple life meter where Mario can only take 3 hits before losing a life or 6 hits if he finds a health extending mushroom.
+Super Mario Odyssey also has a three-hit meter, but doubles it to six if Assist Mode is turned on (and Assist Mode lets the HP regenerate too).
+There's a Life-Up Heart that adds three more points to the meter and is automatically added when Mario controls Bowser.

 - In the Ufo Afterblank series, the soldiers in your squad have hit point bars, but the mechanism behind getting shot/stabbed/exploded is more complex than just a substraction.
 Soldiers start with a completely green health bar.
 If they take damage, part of this damage is temporary damage, indicated by making part of the green bar red.
 This damage can be healed (red part of the bar turned to green) during the mission.
 But part of the damage is semi-permanent and can only be healed outside of the mission, indicated by a shortening of the health bar.
 When the complete bar is red, the character is knocked out.